Trustees eye discipline policies

 Nanez said they are looking to change that.

-She added that there is a high percentage of coaches that are in special education classrooms and they are out a lot.
+She added that there are a high percentage of coaches that are in special education classrooms and they are out a lot.
 Discipline, she said, is another issue.

-In a separate item on supplemental pay, the board approved higher stipend for teachers to tutor students.
+On a separate item regarding supplemental pay, the board approved higher stipend for teachers to tutor students.

 Starting Feb.
 1, the current rate will go from $22 per hour to $32 per hour.
 This matches the $32 per hour rate for After School Credit Recovery-Odyssey Ware.